JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 \toc

-## More inline and stack allocation
+## All structs can be stack allocated

 This release brings a major, long-desired optimization that can significantly reduce heap allocations in some workloads.
 To understand it, it helps to know a bit about Julia’s object model.
 Julia has both mutable and immutable kinds of objects.
 New record (composite) types declared with `struct` are immutable, whereas if you want a mutable record, you have to use `mutable struct` to declare the new type.
 The language automatically picks memory layouts and calling conventions for each type, generally trying to be compatible with C/C++.
 In general, a mutable object must exist in a single location on the heap, so mutable objects will be stored and passed by reference (unless the compiler can prove that it won’t matter).
 Immutable objects, on the other hand, give the compiler much greater flexibility.
 For example, an immutable struct containing two values could be passed to a function by reference just like a mutable struct with the same fields, but it can also be passed just by passing those two values in registers—because there’s no memory location that needs to be kept in sync with the values since regardless of where they came from, they cannot be modified.

 Prior to this release, layout optimizations for immutable objects had a significant limitation: if an immutable object pointed to a heap-allocated, mutable object, it would itself need to be heap-allocated.